FunkyM/install_name_prefix_tool/README.md

 install_name\_prefix\_tool
 ========================

-Shell script for Mac OS X which changes the library prefix for a series of shared libraries in a folder.
+Shell script for Mac OS X which changes the library prefix for a series of shared libraries in a folder or a single executable.

 Overview
 --------

 This is a simple bash script which processes a series of Mac OS X shared libraries (.dylib) in a directory and uses [install\_name\_tool](https://developer.apple.com/library/mac/documentation/Darwin/Reference/ManPages/man1/install_name_tool.1.html) to modify the binary library link names.

-The use-case for this script is usually to modify a series of existing shared libraries for loading from a relative location.
+The use-case for this script is usually to modify a series of existing shared libraries or an executable for loading from a relative location.

 Example
 -------